thuizhou/Collaborating-Networks/property_of_learning_f/readme.md

 * U-g: learning the distribution with g function alone with a uniform distribution on f
 * T-g: learning the distribution with g function alone with f as the ground truth inverse cdf(practically impossible)
-* CN-g: learning the distribution with g function and f jointly(the normal setup of CN)
+* CN-gf: learning the distribution with g function and f jointly(the normal setup of CN)

 ### [overfit_discover](https://github.com/thuizhou/Collaborating-Networks/tree/main/property_of_learning_f/overfit_discover)